Spandrel (biology): Etymology

 The term was coined by paleontologist Stephen Jay Gould and population geneticist Richard Lewontin in their paper "The Spandrels of San Marco and the Panglossian Paradigm: A Critique of the Adaptationist Programme" (1979).
 Evolutionary biologist Günter P. Wagner called the paper "the most influential structuralist manifesto".

 In their paper, Gould and Lewontin employed the analogy of spandrels in Renaissance architecture, such as the curved areas of masonry between arches supporting a dome that arise as a consequence of decisions about the shape of the arches and the base of the dome, rather than being designed for the artistic purposes for which they were often employed.
 The authors singled out properties like the necessary number of four spandrels and their specific three-dimensional shape.
 At the time, it was widely thought in the scientific community that everything an animal has developed that has a positive effect on that animal's fitness was due to natural selection or some adaptation.
 Gould and Lewontin proposed an alternative hypothesis: that due to adaptation and natural selection, byproducts are also formed.
-Because these byproducts of adaptations that had no real relative advantage to survival, they were termed spandrels.
+Because these byproducts of adaptations had no real relative advantage to survival, they were termed spandrels.
 In the biological sense, a "spandrel" might result from a requirement inherent in the body plan of an organism, or as a byproduct of some other constraint on adaptive evolution.

 In response to the position that spandrels are just small, unimportant byproducts, Gould and Lewontin argue that "we must not recognize that small means unimportant.
 Spandrels can be as prominent as primary adaptations".
 A main example used by Gould and Lewontin is the human brain.
 Many secondary processes and actions come in addition to the main functions of the human brain.
 These secondary processes and thoughts can eventually turn into an adaptation or provide a fitness advantage to humans.
 Just because something is a secondary trait or byproduct of an adaptation does not mean it has no use.

 In 1982, Gould and Vrba introduced the term "exaptation" for characteristics that enhance fitness in their present role but were not built for that role by natural selection.
 Exaptations may be divided into two subcategories: pre-adaptations and spandrels.
 Spandrels are characteristics that did not originate by the direct action of natural selection and that were later co-opted for a current use.
 Gould saw the term to be optimally suited for evolutionary biology for "the concept of a nonadaptive architectural by-product of definite and necessary form – a structure of particular size and shape that then becomes available for later and secondary utility".